 Regularly review system access and permissions.

 This helps ensure only those that need access to data have it.
 People are using more and more applications to do their work, so making sure that the appropriate access and permissions are configured for them is critical to ensure data security.

-A great way to efficiently handle access and permissions is to use solutions that leverage single sign-on capabilities.
-Taking advantage of single sign-on allows you to manage your users in one system and have those settings used by other applications.
-You can enforce your own password policies, multi-factor authentication requirements, audit logs, and permissions in a standard way.
+A great way to efficiently handle access and permissions is to use solutions that leverage single sign-on (SSO) capabilities and multifactor authentication (MFA).
+Taking advantage of SSO allows you to manage your users in one system and have those settings used by other applications.
+You can enforce your own password policies, audit logs, and permissions in a standard way.

 Find reliable software partners.